 Google thrives on webmasters like you and me creating content.
 Facebook thrives on content created by people and broadcasting to their circle of friends.
-And both Google and Facebook capitalizes on this attention to make revenue from ads.
+And both Google and Facebook capitalize on this attention to make revenue from ads.

 It is the content that earned the attention in the first place.
 Paid advertising cannot exist without useful content.
 However, the quality of the attention that content earns is always better than what paid advertising can earn.
-Which leads us to think about Inbound and Outbound attention…
+This leads us to think about Inbound and Outbound attention…

 Inbound Attention Vs. Outbound Attention

 If I don’t have anything interesting to say, you wouldn’t pay attention to me.
 If I am being useful and entertaining, you will pay attention to me and I would have earned it.